€8m transfer of National Symphony Orchestra from RTÉ to take place this week

 The transfer of the National Symphony Orchestra (NSO) from RTÉ to the National Concert Hall (NCH) is due to take place this week.

-The Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, Catherine Martin TD, announced the government's agreement to the transfer today (January 20).
+The Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, Catherine Martin TD, announced the government's agreement to the transfer on Thursday (January 20).

 The idea behind the transfer - which is due to take effect from January 24 - is to secure a more sustainable future for the orchestra.